LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.88.1
+*Released*: 28 October 2021
+* Issue 43687: UsersGridPanel update to not default to root container path for site/app admin users
+  * always use the given containerPath
+  * rename SiteUsersGridPanel to UsersGridPanel

 ### version 2.88.0
 *Released*: 28 October 2021
 * Updates for restricting operations for selections of samples based on status